Maxim-Mazurok/mobline-ui/README.md

     - [ ] Maybe replace WS setTimeout awaiting with action queue system
 - Optimizations:
-    - [ ] Don't send request to get followers when no competitor is selected
-    - [ ] Don't reload competitors when navigation to dashboard, instead, show current and sync them on the background
+    - [ ] Don't send request to get followers when no competitor is selected WIP>>>    - [ ] Don't reload competitors when navigating, instead, show current and sync them on the background
     - [ ] Create pagination for Follower insights (using `react-infinite-scroller`)
     - [ ] Debounce competitors selection on content/followers page
     - [ ] Cancel ongoing request on change of competitors selection on content/followers page